 Marijuana or cannabis is a popular drug that is often used for recreational purposes.
 Also approved in some states for use medicinally, marijuana is a mix of dried flowers and leaves that come from the plant called Cannabis sativa.
 On the street, marijuana is often referred to as “weed,” “pot,” “ganja,” or any one of more than 200 other street names.
 It contains a psychoactive chemical, delta-9-tetrahydrocannabinol (THC), that triggers a hormone called dopamine.
 Dopamine releases chemicals that make people feel good.
 People use marijuana because it not only makes them feel good for a time, but it also may make them feel relaxed and mellow.
 It can also help increase one’s appetite, and in some cases, it may make an individual paranoid or anxious.

 Prescription drugs are any drugs that are given by a doctor through a prescription that must be filled by a pharmacist.
-They are meant to treat an individual’s specific heath problem.
-These are legal drugs; however, when used by people for whom they were not intended, they are illegal and pose numerous health problems.
-Teens who abuse prescription drugs often take them from the medicine cabinets, purses, and homes of relatives or friends of the family.
+They are meant to treat an individual’s particular heath problem.
+These are legal drugs; however, when used by people for whom they were not intended, they are illegal and pose numerous health concerns.
+Drug facts and statistics show that teens who abuse prescription drugs often take them from the medicine cabinets, purses, and homes of relatives or friends of the family.
 Often, the misconception is that if they are legal, then they are safer than street drugs.
 Commonly abused prescription drugs include narcotics such as Oxycontin, which goes by the names “hillbilly heroin,” or “oxy.”
 This type of drug causes euphoria and also drowsiness and slowed breathing.
 Abused prescription stimulants cause users to become excited, euphoric, and highly alert.
 They also increase blood pressure and cause insomnia and loss of appetite.
 Prescription stimulants may include amphetamines such as Adderall that go by the street name of “crank” or “bennies.”
 Prescription depressants include sleeping pills and benzodiazepines such as Valium or Xanax, or “downers” and “benzos.”